andrewplummer/Sugar/README.md

 ## Installing

 Pre-built scripts [sugar.min.js](sugar.min.js) and [sugar.js](sugar.js) can be immediately included in any project.
-Both are the standard build of Sugar that includes default packages.
+Both are the standard build of Sugar that includes default modules.
 These pre-built scripts correspond to what is available on [customize](http://sugarjs.com/customize) page on the main site.

 In node, simply use `npm install sugar` for the full build.